Making It Sing: An Audio Documentary Institute

 Shea Shackelford is an audio documentary producer and creator of The Place + Memory Project, a public media project mapping a landscape of remembered places.
 His work has been heard nationally on such public radio shows as Weekend Edition, All Things Considered, and Snap Judgment.
 When he isn’t producing his own stories, Shea is busy training producers and helping stations and organizations to design and create their own projects.
 His awards include a Bronze Award for Best Radio Documentary at the 2010 Third Coast International Audio Festival.
 Shea has been part of the CDS summer audio institute team since 2005, and he is a founder of Big Shed, a public media shop specializing in audio and multimedia production.

 The Association of Independents in Radio (AIR) is offering its members a $100 travel stipend to attend.
 Only five stipends are available, first come, first served.
+Click here to join AIR, and here to apply for the stipend.

 Please bring your own recordings to the institute.